-Way back in the olden thymes, “spiritual” people eschewed traditional religion, in favor of weird pseudo-paganism and Eastern mysticism.
+Way back in the olden thymes, “spiritual” people eschewed traditional religion, in favor of pseudo-paganism and Eastern mysticism.
 Along with it came sub-cults like saving the whales or saving the environment.
 Concern for people and things over the horizon is the hallmark of new age religion.
-Most of these people were miserable pricks to their families and friends, but they had nothing but love for mother earth, nature and oppressed people living far away.
+Most of these people were miserable to their families and friends, but they had nothing but love for mother earth, nature and oppressed people living far away.

 Religion was most likely the first solution to the free rider problem.
 Not only does guilt and moral suasion push the free loader to pull his weight, it justifies taking harsh action against those who take more than they give.
 Belief in the common gods and common morality would have obvious reproductive advantages.
 A natural bias toward religiosity would, over many generations, bake belief into the human animal.
 Like all traits, it would manifest itself more prominently in some and less so in others.
-In short, all of us are believers to one degree or another.

 Whether you want to call AGW the master cult, encompassing the lesser cults of environmentalism, or you lump all of it into the same bucket with the other progressive fads, there’s no escaping the religious overtones to all of it.
-Here’s an interesting bit from a hard core lunatic site called ThinkProgress.
+Here’s an interesting bit from a hard core believer site called Think Progress.
 These are the sort of folks who invest a lot of time counting heretics.
 Their map is revealing.
 It is not just party preference dividing the nation.
 It is religion.

 The question is whether it was the vacuum left by the collapse of Christianity in these areas that allowed this pagan faith to spread or do the causal arrows point in the other direction?
 The American Left has been hostile to Christianity since the end of World War II, mostly in order to include Jews in their cause.
 Perhaps as the people of these areas became more liberal, church attendance dropped and these weird fads spread or maybe as Christianity died, the people went crazier.